andrewt3000/MachineLearning/neuralNets.md

 The next step is to choose a loss function.
 Then implement the loss function or use a loss function from an existing library.
 The loss function measures how inaccurate a model is for a single example.
 Training a model minimizes the loss function.
 The loss function of a neural network is a function of the problem you are trying to solve.
 Mean squared error is a typical loss function for regression.
 Cross entropy is a typical loss function for classification.

 - The term **loss function** measures how wrong the model is on a single example. **Error function** is generally a synonym (e.g. "sum of squared errors").
-- The terms **objective function**, or **cost function** refer to the average (or sum) of the loss over the entire dataset or mini-batch, and may also include a regularization term.
+- The terms **objective function** or **cost function** refer to the average (or sum) of the loss over the entire dataset or mini-batch, and may also include a regularization term.
+- In some advanced cases, there may be more than one loss function and the sum of the loss functions is referred to as the total loss.
 - Loss functions are distinct from **metrics** such as accuracy or error rate.